-Each student-teacher is required to submit assignment on any one of the following:
+Each student-teacher is required to submit assignment on any one of the following neighbourhood.

-- Collection of any three forms of folk art and preparation of a detailed report. - Preparation of a report on specimens of visual art available in the neighbourhood. - Preparation of an album of greeting cards of children's concern withappropriate caption.
+- Collection of any three forms of folk art and preparation of a detailed report. - Preparation of a report on specimens of visual art available in the withappropriate caption

+Preparation of an album of greeting cards of children's concern
-CO-1 Explain different Art forms

-CO-2 Prepare two dimensional and three dimensional teaching aids

-CO-3Collect materials from the locality and prepare low cost and no cost teaching aids

-CO-4Organize exhibitions of different Art forms
+- Explain different Art forms - Prepare two dimensional and three dimensional teaching aids - Collect materials from the locality and prepare low cost and no cost teaching aids - Organize exhibitions of different Art forms